thomasebsmith/data-structures/stack.md

 | pop      | () ➝ ()        | Remove the item at the top of the stack          |

 ## Performance
-Note that n is the number of items in the list.
+Note that n is the number of items in the stack.
-With an array implementation:
+With a list-based implementation:

 | Name            | Average Complexity |
 | --------------- | ------------------ |